-- University Policies for Unauthorized Distribution and Downloading
+- University System Policies for Unauthorized Distribution and Downloading

-The University of South Carolina regularly receives copyright infringement takedown notices for users who have illegally shared copyrighted media files.
-USC works with law enforcement to protect copyrighted material.
+The University of South Carolina system receives copyright infringement takedown notices regularly for users who have shared copyrighted media files illegally.
+The USC system works with law enforcement to protect copyrighted material.

 Click here for more information about Copyright Infringement Notifications

-For more information on the responsibilities of network and computer users at USC, please refer to the "Student Guidelines for Responsible Computing."
-Members of the USC community are expected to obey all federal, state, and local laws, as well as University policies and procedures.
-These guidelines apply to anyone whether using University-owned computers or are using personally-owned computers on the University's network while associated with the University.
+For more information on the responsibilities of USC system network and computer users, please refer to the "Student Guidelines for Responsible Computing."
+Members of the USC community are expected to obey all federal, state and local laws as well as University policies and procedures.
+These guidelines apply to anyone whether using University-owned computers or personally-owned computer equipment on the University's network while associated with the University.